Tony118g/captured/README.md

     ![Mobile secondary Navigation bar](documentation/readme-images/small-secondary-nav.png)

-#### Login, Signup and Logout
+#### Login, Signup, and Logout
 * If a user is not logged in, the navbar presents links for logging in and signing up.
 * If the user clicks on the option to signup, they are presented with a form to fill in their user details.
-Once they have filled in valid details and have submitted the form, a new account and profile is created for them and they are directed to the login page.
+Once they have filled in valid details and have submitted the form, a new account and profile are created for them and they are directed to the login page.

 ![The signup form](documentation/readme-images/signup-form.png)

-* If a user clicks on the option to login or has signed up, they are directed to the login page.
+* If a user clicks on the option to log in or has signed up, they are directed to the login page.
 If they fill in their relevant details and submit the form, the user is logged in and can use the site as an authenticated user.

 ![The login form](documentation/readme-images/login-form.png)

-* If a user is logged into the site, an option is available in the navbar to logout.
+* If a user is logged into the site, an option is available in the navbar to log out.
 If the user clicks on this option, they are logged out and no are longer authenticated on the site.

 #### The About Page
-* The main navigation bar contains a link to the about page.
+* The main navigation bar contains a link to the About page.
 * When users navigate to this page, they are presented with informational content regarding the captured site.
 This helps users find out more about what captured is about and how to use it.

 ![The about page](documentation/readme-images/about-page.png)

 #### The Popular Profiles Display

 * On large screens, the top 10 most followed profiles are displayed for users to view.
-Each profile is a clickable link which leads to the relevant profile page.
+Each profile is a clickable link that leads to the relevant profile page.
 * On very large screens, a follow/unfollow button is displayed to allow a user to easily follow/unfollow the relevant profiles but as the screen gets smaller, the buttons are no longer displayed.
 * The height of the container adjusts according to the screen and any overflowing profiles can be scrolled through.